 Patients who qualify for an alar base reduction have a broad alar base, or lower portion of the nose.
-This alar nose base causes nostrils to flare and spread across the cheeks.
-This procedure is designed to improve the shape and dimension of the nostrils.
+This alar nose base causes nostrils to flare and spread.
+The nostril reduction procedure is designed to improve the shape and dimension of the nostrils.

-This procedure is performed in the office under local anesthesia and it takes about an hour to complete.
-Alar base reduction cost depends on the surgeon and location, but typically costs between $2,000 and $4,000.
-Be sure to consult an experienced facial plastic surgeon with experience in alar nostril reduction.
-It’s possible to perform this procedure alone, or as a part of a rhinoplasty.
-Communicate your nasal goals with them, and they will help you achieve your desired nasal results!
+Alarplasty reduction cost depends on the surgeon and location, but typically the procedure costs between $2,000 and $4,000.
+Be sure to consult an experienced facial plastic surgeon with experience in alar base nostril reduction.
+It’s possible to perform this procedure on its own, or as a part of a rhinoplasty.
+Communicate your nasal and facial goals with your doctor, and they will help you achieve your desired nasal results!

 Nostril Reduction Healing

-Healing times vary from patient to patient.
-The incisions are usually closed with one deep set of dissolvable sutures, and one more superficial set of sutures.
-Usually, about five to seven days after the alar nostril reduction, patients will return to the surgeon to have these superficial stitches removed.
-Patients can expect to have a tiny, visible line in the nostril-cheek crease throughout the alar reduction scar healing process, that will gradually fade away.
-Once the scar is closed, you can conceal it with makeup, but luckily, the scars are placed in naturally camouflaged places so that eventually, no makeup will be needed.
+Healing times after a nostril reduction procedure vary from patient to patient.
+The incisions are usually closed with one deep set of dissolvable sutures, and an additional superficial set of sutures.
+Usually, about five to seven days after the alar nostril reduction patients will return to the surgeon to have the superficial stitches removed.
+Patients can expect to have a tiny, visible line in the nostril-cheek crease throughout the alar reduction healing process, but this will gradually fade away.
+Once the alarplasty scar is closed you can conceal it with makeup, but the scars are strategically placed in naturally camouflaged places so that eventually no makeup will be needed.

 There may be some redness around the scar for the first two weeks of healing.
 Any major alar base reduction swelling will decrease after the first three weeks, but the remainder can take up to a year to subside.
-You can resume day-to-day activities a day after the surgery and you can resume light fitness activities two weeks after surgery, but do not strain yourself.
+You can resume day-to-day activities a day after the surgery, and resume light fitness activities two weeks after surgery, but it’s important not to strain yourself.
 Many patients feel comfortable in public about two weeks after surgery.

 Nostril Reductions Before & After

 The proper post-operative nostril size is different for every patient, but the goal is the same — blend the new nose with other facial features.
-Nostril shaping in rhinoplasty is highly specialized and you should consult with an experienced surgeon about your rhinoplasty and nasal needs.
-Do your research when looking for a surgeon – look into their cost and before and after photos – you want to be confident in your surgeon’s rhinoplasty ability as well as their eye for well-executed facial changes.
-The reduction of the nostrils should be approached conservatively and delicately if it is the best solution for the patient.
+Nostril shaping in both alar base surgery and rhinoplasty is highly specialized, and you should consult with an experienced surgeon about your nasal needs.
+Do your research when looking for a surgeon, including costs and before and after photos, so you can be confident in your surgeon’s rhinoplasty ability.
+You should feel good about your surgeon’s eye for well-executed facial changes.
+Any reduction of the nostrils should be approached conservatively and delicately if it is determined as the best solution for the patient.